MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 ## Technical

+**What to Include**

+Your résumé should highlight three projects you worked on.
+Two projects is ok if they're both good.
+At four, you're leaving it up to chance which projects employers look at and which they ignore.

+The three projects should be:

+0. A Backbone-on-Rails app to show you know the full stack
+0. A fun browser game for non-technical reviewers to appreciate
+0. A complex project for technical reviewers that shows strong Object-Oriented Design skills.

+The first and second **must** be deployed and available to view online.
+Otherwise they aren't serving their purpose.
+The third should include a detailed Readme that links to the neatest parts of the code.

+**Selling your Projects**

 Your projects are one of your biggest selling points so sell them well.
 First, don't make employers scan your Github profile to find each project you list on your résumé.
 Provide a direct link next to each project.
 Second, don't just list every library you used.
 That's boring.
 Only indicate the main ones like Rails and Backbone, and the unexpected ones like HTML5's Canvas.
-Finally, what matters the most to employers is the features you built and the problems you solved to build them.
-Anytime you had to sit back and think about a feature before implementing it, you were solving a problem.
+Finally, what matters the most to employers are the features you built and the problems you solved to build them.
+Any time you had to sit back and think about a feature before implementing it, you were solving a problem.
 Try to think of at least two cool solutions you came up with for each project.

-To indentify cool problems you solved, make a quick list of five neat features in your app.
+To indentify cool problems you solved, make a list of five neat features in your app.
 Step through the code that powers each feature.
 At every step, consider whether you could have built things differently.
-If looking back you find that there were actually different ways to do it, that's a good sign that you solved an interesting problem.
+If looking back you find that there were actually different ways to do it, that's a sign that you solved an interesting problem.

 To get you brainstorming: